 Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

 Learning coding for kids is not only beneficial towards future career prep, but also for building strong logical and creative thinking skills.
-But despite its clear benefits, how to get your child to start learning coding can still be confusing for many parents.
+But despite its clear benefits, how to get your student to start learning coding can still be confusing for many families.

 In particular, one of the most common questions we get from parents is: